camposer/spring_bootification_example/README.md

 ### 3. Run & Validate

-North star: Make the project build.
+North star: Run the project.
 You should be able to successfully execute: `java -jar file.jar` and hit key endpoints

 - Focus on Execution and Endpoints
 - Add actuators to your classpath